SiliconLabs/zigbee_applications/zigbee_bootcamp/README.md

 Each module builds on the former module so we strongly recommend completing these in order.
 Before starting the modules, make sure you have Simplicity Studio v5 installed and configured.

 NOTE: QSG-180 is designed for developers who are new to Zigbee EmberZNet and the Silicon Labs development hardware.
-It provides basic information on configuring, building, and installing applications for the EFR32MG family of
-SoCs.
-Completing QSG-180 prior to the Zigbee Bootcamp is recommended.
+It provides basic information on configuring, building, and installing applications for the EFR32MG family of SoCs.
+Completing QSG-180 prior to the Zigbee Boot Camp is recommended.

 ## Quiz and Feedback
 - [Quiz](https://forms.office.com/Pages/ResponsePage.aspx?id=ItjbVDFSIEuUTW9KvNVB-_gYgvSbceFAppvKGwjVr_1UQVdQVVFYTlYwMjhZRlMzVDdUMlA0NUFSNy4u)